lara951/Lateefat_Portfolio/README.md

 segment by sales, ship mode by sales, and top 5 product id with highest profit
-- Drill down view; (shows relationship of sales and discounts, create 4 groups for customer ages and show sales by age groups, relationship of discounts and profit, trend of ship date, top 5 states with highest profit, top 5 cities with highest sales
+- Drill down view; (shows relationship of sales and discounts, create 4 groups for customer ages and show sales by age groups, the relationship of discounts and profit, trend of ship date, top 5 states with highest profit, top 5 cities with highest sales
 - Time Intelligence view: Created a table view to show sales year to day, sales last year, sales 2 years ago, sales 3 years ago and apply.
 Created a drill-down table view that allows the